Dylan3570/Focobo-Support/README.md

 ---

-Thank you for testing FocusMate and helping improve the app!
+Thank you for testing Focobo and helping improve the app!